beans

 Omni roast is another one to look out for when you’re shopping for coffee.
 Some roasters, primarily the more fancy specialty roasters, have taken a new approach to coffee where they will talk about ‘Omni’ roasts.

-Omni means ‘every’ in Latin, and this is precisely what these roasters are trying to achieve – some kind of one-size-fits-all roast that can be used for both espresso, pour over, and French press.
+Omni means ‘every’ in Latin, which is precisely what these roasters are trying to achieve – some kind of one-size-fits-all roast that can be used for espresso, pour over, and French press.

 While this makes life a lot easier for the roaster, you should probably avoid this kind of roast if you like a traditional espresso experience or want to make lattes and cortados.

-Inevitably, this kind of roast ends up being relatively light since it also has to work for pour over.
+Inevitably, this roast is relatively light since it also has to work for drip coffee.

 Things to look for in a blend

-If you want to go for a blend, I suggest that you first think about whether you’re mainly going to drink straight espresso or you will be making milk-based drinks.
+If you want to go for a blend, I suggest you first think about whether you will mainly drink straight espresso or make milk-based drinks.

 If the blend is for a straight espresso shot, I would definitely avoid anything with robusta.
 Go for a brand that is 100% arabica, preferably with some East African or Central American high-altitude coffees thrown into the mix.
 This assures that you’ll experience some fruity top notes.
 I like blends that are not too dark-roasted.
 The beans shouldn’t be shiny from oil on the outside.